Magnentius

-Early life and ascension
+Early life and accession

-Born in Samarobriva (Amiens), Gaul, Magnentius was the son of a British father and a Frankish mother.
+Born in Samarobriva (Amiens), Gaul, Magnentius was purportedly the son of a British father and a Frankish mother, though some scholars suspect that his supposed origins were exaggerated or invented as a result of Constantinian propaganda.
 He served in the protectores, a prestigious bodyguard corps attached to the imperial retinue, and was promoted to comes of the Herculians and Jovians, the Imperial guard units.
 Magnentius seems to have been effective in his post and to have been well-liked by other important court officials, notably Marcellinus, the comes rerum privatarum, who supported his usurpation.

 Court officials eventually hatched a plot to overthrow Constans and place Magnentius in power.
 By 350, Constans was likely deeply unpopular; ancient sources deride him as licentious, incompetent, and homosexual.
-There is confusion as to the details, but in Augustulum (Autun) on 18 January 350 Magnentius announced his bid for power by attending a dinner party, stepping out for a moment, and re-entering the room in a purple toga (the traditional dress of an emperor).
+There is confusion as to the details, but in Augustodunum (Autun) on 18 January 350 Magnentius announced his bid for power by attending a dinner party, stepping out for a moment, and re-entering the room in a purple toga (the traditional dress of an emperor).
 The party-goers, either all or in part in on the plot, hailed him Augustus.

-In the days following his acclimation, Magnentius bribed the city guard to secure their loyalty and barred residents of Augustulum from leaving the city to prevent the spread of the news.
+In the days following his acclamation, Magnentius bribed the city guard to secure their loyalty and barred residents of Augustodunum from leaving the city to prevent the spread of the news.
 Anxious to eliminate Constans—who was then hunting near the Pyrenees away from his forces—Magnentius sent a contingent to run him down, and Constans was killed at Helena (near Perpignan).
 Zosimus claims this force was headed by Gaiso, and that his consulship in 351 was a reward for this act.
-Magnentius may also have executed a purge of Constans' supporters by forging letters from Constans purportedly summoning them to court; when these supporters arrived, they were killed on the spot.